tanushshrivastava/fraud-detection-capstone/README.md

 Fraud Detection Capstone is an end-to-end project that trains a machine learning model to flag suspicious credit-card transactions and serves the predictions through a web application and an AWS Lambda backend.
 This repository contains everything from data preparation and model training to infrastructure-as-code for deploying the service.

 ## Repository Layout
-- `model/` – Python training, inference, and utility scripts plus the serialized `model.joblib`.
+- `model/` – Python training, inference, and utility scripts plus stack-scoped artifacts under `artifacts/<stack-name>/`.
 - `backend/` – Java 17 AWS Lambda project packaged with Gradle (`buildLambda` task produces `fraud-backend.jar`).
 - `frontend/` – React single-page application that calls the backend for real-time fraud probability.
 - `cdk/` – AWS CDK stacks used to provision SageMaker, Lambda, and supporting infrastructure.